uribench/handbook-workshop/Guides/About/Exercise_2.md

 Perform the following steps in order to get familiar with the handbook-workshop repository and to prepare it for the next exercises of this workshop:

+## Step 1: Verify Prerequisites

-**Step 1**: Make sure you have completed [Exercise 1][5] and your current directory is the one you have created for yourself as instructed.
+Make sure you have completed [Exercise 1][5] and your current directory is the one you have created for yourself as instructed.

+## Step 2: Visit the handbook-workshop Repository on GitHub

-**Step 2**: Use a new tab of your Chrome Browser to visit the [handbook-workshop][2] repository on GitHub and sign-in using the credentials of the shared `handbookworkshop` account.
+Use a new tab of your Chrome Browser to visit the [handbook-workshop][2] repository on GitHub and sign-in using the credentials of the shared `handbookworkshop` account.

 Troubleshooting: If GitHub is under heavy load you may not be able to access it.
 You can check if it is down for everyone or just you using the [isup.me][6] service.

+## Step 3: Copy the GitHub Link for Cloning

-**Step 3**: Copy from GitHub the link to the repository for cloning using SSH protocol.
-To do that,
+Copy the GitHub link for cloning the repository using SSH protocol.
+To do that, make sure you are on the 'Code' page of the repository on GitHub:

+!['Code' page][8]

-use the Green 'Clone or download' button on the right side of the '<> Code' page on GitHub.
+and click on the !['Clone or download' button][7] button on the right side of the page.

 The copied link should be: `git@github.com:uribench/handbook-workshop.git`

+## Step 4: Clone the handbook-workshop Repository

-**Step 4**: Clone the handbook-workshop repository using the following command locally from your personal working directory on the Linux deployment for the workshop:
+Clone the handbook-workshop repository using the following command locally from your personal working directory on the Linux deployment for the workshop:

 ```bash